Stars1233/POLARIS/README.md

 ### Multi-node training
 To accelerate the training process, we recommend using at least 4 nodes.
 Our multi-node training is based on Ray.
-You can run `ray start --head` on the head node and `ray start --address=[RAY_ADDRESS]` on other nodes to start the Ray cluster. and run the training script on the head node.
-We also prepare a useful script which is **very easy** to start the training:
+You can run `ray start --head` on the head node and `ray start --address=[RAY_ADDRESS]` on other nodes to start the Ray cluster.

+After starting the cluster，run the training script on the head node.
+We also prepare a useful script which is **very easy** to start the training without manually initializing Ray:

 ```bash
 # On all nodes, run: